Freeze-Dried Food versus Dehydrated Food: What’s the Difference?

 By comparison, freeze-drying is a relatively modern process, the freeze-drying process was first effectively used during World War II as a way to preserve blood plasma, medicine, and eventually food for the troops.

 Dehydration in poorly built dehydrators removes about 70% of the water.
 In this situation the food is only good for a few months.
-Home Freeze-drying with a Harvest Right unit removes 98 to 99 percent of the water.
-Most home dehydrated products like dried fruit, meat, and vegetables have a shelf life of 1 year.
-Those same foods preserved with a freeze-dryer have a 15 to 25 year shelf life.
+Home freeze drying with Harvest Right removes 99% of the water.
+Most home dehydrated products like dried fruit, meat, and vegetables have a shelf life of 1 year or less.
+Those same foods preserved with a freeze dryer have a 15 to 25 year shelf life.

 Another difference is weight.
 Freeze-dried foods weigh a lot less than dehydrated foods, which makes them easier to carry and store.
 This is especially important when camping or hiking.

 You can freeze-dry cottage cheese and store it without refrigeration—sour cream too.
 Scrambled eggs with cheese?
 No problem!
-Freeze-drying is the best way to preserve and store dairy and eggs.
-Whereas, it is very difficult to dehydrate these foods.
+Freeze drying is the best way to preserve and store dairy and eggs.
+It is very difficult to dehydrate these foods.

-Freeze-dried foods offer a longer shelf life, lower moisture content, and generally taste better than dehydrated foods.
 Freeze-dried foods rehydrate faster and also retain their original shape, texture, and color.
-A far greater variety of foods can be freeze dried than can be dehydrated, more than any other food preservation technique.
+A far greater variety of foods can be freeze dried than can be dehydrated.
 Imagine trying to use a home dehydrator to preserve an ice cream sandwich, a raw egg, or cheese.
 It would fail miserably.
 Not so if freeze dried.